 - In Fan Fiction, Discworld author A.A.
 Pessimal introduced what Ankh-Morpork sniffily calls The Boor War, as part of the backstory of an expanded Discworld "Africa", and a historical reason for Rimwards Howondaland to generate attitudinal and somewhat pugnacious people who, in this world, won the War.
 Mainly because Ankh-Morpork sent generals like Lord Rust out to lead its colonial Army to inevitable ruin and destruction against the people they persist in calling Boors.
-A descendent of great Boor War leaders and fighters is, at the time of the "present-day" tales, a prominent Assassin in Ankh-Morpork.
-Her family are walking reasons as to why Ankh-Morpork lost. both the Boer Wars of our world are conflated into one Boor War for narrative convenience; here Majuba Hill was fought in the same war as Spion Kop. note
+A descendant of great Boor War leaders and fighters is, at the time of the "present-day" tales, a prominent Assassin in Ankh-Morpork.
+Her family are walking reasons as to why Ankh-Morpork lost.
+Both the Boer Wars of our world are conflated into one Boer War for narrative convenience; here Majuba Hill was fought in the same war as Spion Kop. note

 - In Mary Poppins, Admiral Boom mistakes the dancing chimney sweeps for attacking "Hottentots," implying that he's a veteran of the Boer Wars.

 - Afrikaaner folk singer Bok van Blerk commemorates the doomed struggle of the Boers with ballads such as the hymn Afrikanerhart note and De La Rey, about the last Boer general to surrender to the British and the men who fought literally to the last bullet and the bitter end.
 To a man, all the Boers in the video have got facial wounds which are leaking suspiciously bright red blood; van Blerk himself also has wounds to his hands.
 At this point, they launch their final attack on the British lines.
 British soldiers watch incredulously as the Boers walk towards them.